Civic Engagement Fund

 2018 Grant Information

 In 2017, applications for the Civic Engagement Fund will be accepted by invitation only.
-Nonprofits that would like to be considered for an invitation to apply should submit their Organizational Profile, Common Grant Application and a proposal containing a brief description (no more than one paragraph) of the idea to email@example.com by June 23, 2017.
+Eligible nonprofits that would like to be considered for an invitation to apply should submit their Organizational Profile, Common Grant Application and a proposal containing a brief description of the project or idea to email@example.com by June 23, 2017.
 Nonprofit eligibility requirements can be found in the program guidelines.